International Foundation Year

 Foundation Economics (20 credits)

-This unit introduces students to the basic principles of economics from the concepts of demand and supply and their influence on the prices of goods and the behaviour of firms, to the wider impacts on the national economy of economic growth, interest rates, international trade.
-This unit will provide the foundation in economics to further studies at a pre U level.
+This unit introduces students to the basic principles of economics, starting with the concepts of demand and supply and their influence on the prices of goods and firm behaviour.
+It then extends to encompass broader topics such as the impacts of economic growth, interest rates, and international trade on the national economy.
+This unit serves as a foundational introduction to economics, preparing students for further studies at a pre-U level.

 L/615/0030